Psychiatric reports on Colorado theater shooter made public

-DENVER — A judge has ordered the release of psychiatric evaluations of James Holmes, the man who gunned down 12 people in a Colorado movie theater in 2012.
+DENVER — A judge has ordered the release of psychiatric evaluations of James Holmes, the gunman who killed 12 people in a Colorado movie theater in 2012.

 The Denver Post reported Tuesday the evaluations were released last week at the newspaper’s request.